-Exploring Liturgy is a collaborative venture by colleagues within and beyond the University of Divinity.
+Exploring Liturgy is a collaborative venture by colleagues within and beyond the University of Divinity, Australia.

 Catherine Schieve [ Editor, Web Producer ] is a multimedia artist, researcher, composer, and writer originally from the US.
 Her academic specialisation is Performance Studies, a field combining anthropology and creative practice which she teaches in the Master of Contemporary Music program at Box Hill Institute.
 Among many university posts she was for 10 years an Associate of the Bard College (New York) Institute for Writing and Thinking, a transformative experience.
-Recent projects over the past few years include: Social Cohesion, Marginalisation and Violent Extremism in Regional and Rural Victoria: A Dual Case Study - an ethnographic study for the State of Victoria with Prof. Mirko Bagaric of the Swinburne University Law School; Cage 101 Conference at Universiti Pendidikan Sultan Idris in Tanjung Malim Malaysia - as visiting artist she created a suite of documentary photos, videos, and soundscapes and a keynote performance experiencing intercultural Malaysia through its sacred and ordinary spaces; as visiting artist at the University of Wisconsin, she exhibited a 40-foot long graphic score Shading and interacted with local musicians.
+Recent projects over the past few years include: Social Cohesion, Marginalisation and Violent Extremism in Regional and Rural Victoria: A Dual Case Study - an ethnographic study for the State of Victoria; Cage 101 Conference at Universiti Pendidikan Sultan Idris in Tanjung Malim Malaysia - as visiting artist she created a suite of documentary photos, videos, and soundscapes and a keynote performance experiencing intercultural Malaysia through its sacred and ordinary spaces; as visiting artist at the University of Wisconsin, she exhibited a 40-foot long graphic score Shading and interacted with local musicians.
 She creates performance installations with the Astra Music Society in Melbourne, most recently new works Experience of Marfa, Earth and Lustre, and Voices and Serpents (2016).
 Her engagement with religion is lifelong and linked with her artistic practice - it may have all begun when as a child growing up in Belgium she stood just inches away from the Van Eyck brothers' Adoration of the Lamb in the Ghent Cathedral, peering into the mysterious painting.
 Her great-uncle, the artist Waldo Chase of the Pacific Northwest is always a strong aesthetic influence with his radical use of Japanese woodcutting to render the landscape anew.
-Over time her deep curiosity has extended to many faiths and cultures, enhanced by travel.
+Over time her work has expanded to explore many environments, faiths and cultures, enhanced by travel.
 She is particularly immersed in divine chant and the creative power of sound, and is an avid arts technologist and video artist.
 Her academic training is at University of Texas (BM Hons / MM), University of Iowa (MFA), and University of California, San Diego (PhD).

 Warren Burt is a composer, performer, writer, video artist, software designer, etc. who was born in the USA in 1949 and emigrated to Australia in 1975.
 His studies include BA State University of NY, Albany; MA University of California, San Diego; PhD University of Wollongong.
 He has taught in many institutions in Australia and the USA, and has performed his electronic and instrumental music in North America, Europe and Asia.
 He currently teaches and directs Post-Graduate studies in Music at Box Hill Institute, Melbourne.
 His website is warrenburt.com, and here is a link to his lecture slides, Music and Spirituality in the 20th Century